AbdullahIsmail2/Personal-Portolio-Website/README.md

 - Responsive design: Ensures optimal viewing and interaction across various devices and screen sizes.
 - Beautiful animations: Utilizes Framer Motion for creating stunning animations throughout the website.
 - Sections:
+  - **Navbar**: Provides easy navigation as well as links to GitHub and LinkedIn profile.
   - **Hero Section**: Introduces visitors to the website and provides a brief overview.
   - **Overview Section**: Offers a detailed overview of my background, experience, and interests.
   - **Technologies Section**: Lists the technologies and tools used in building the website.
   - **Projects Section**: Showcases a selection of my projects with descriptions and links.
   - **Key Skills Section**: Highlights key skills and expertise.
-  - **Contact Us Section**: Provides contact information and links to GitHub and LinkedIn profiles.
+  - **Contact Us Section**: Provides contact information.

 ## Technologies Used